Manchester City F.C. in international football: Return to Europe in the 2000s; little progress in the early 2010s

 The 2015–16 UEFA Champions League campaign went on to become the most successful in history for City as they reached the semi-finals before being eliminated by Real Madrid after drawing the home game and losing at the Santiago Bernabéu 0–1.
 Real Madrid went on to win the tournament.
 The Cityzens eliminated Dynamo Kyiv and Paris on their way to the semi-finals.

-Under Pep Guardiola: 2016 to present day, top-four UEFA ranking, first-ever Champions League final and continental treble
+Under Pep Guardiola: 2016 to 2026, top-four UEFA ranking, first-ever Champions League final and continental treble

-In the first season under the reign Pep Guardiola, hopes were high for Manchester City as they progressed to the knockout phase after finishing second in the group that featured Guardiola's former team, Barcelona.
+In the first season under the reign Pep Guardiola, Manchester City progressed to the knockout phase after finishing second in the group that featured Guardiola's former team, Barcelona.
 City lost their away match to Barça 0–4, but then rebounded to win 3–1 at home.
 In the Round of 16 City were drawn against Monaco.
 The Blues were trailing 1–2 and 2–3 in their home match before scoring three unanswered goals and winning 5–3.
 In the away game, the Cityzens were down 0–2 when Leroy Sané scored to put City in front of the tie again, but Tiémoué Bakayoko's late goal meant that Monaco progressed further and City were eliminated.